superluminar-io/workshop/content/installation/_index.md

 To install [superwerker], you need to fulfil the following two prerequisites:

-1. An AWS region in which AWS Control Tower is available. superwerker relies on AWS Control Tower which is not available in every AWS region.
-At the time of writing AWS Control Tower is available in: Canada (Central), Europe (Frankfurt), Europe (London), Europe (Stockholm), Asia Pacific (Singapore), US East (N. Virginia), US East (Ohio), US West (Oregon), Europe (Ireland), and Asia Pacific (Sydney)
 1. A dedicated AWS Account with administrative access ([sign up here](https://portal.aws.amazon.com/billing/signup))
 1. A domain and manageable DNS settings (You can register domains with [Amazon Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html))